Journey To Your Retirement

 Factor No. 3 Inflation

+Inflation will undoubtedly make retirement saving difficult, making you make work harder to save more during your working life.
 Be advised that only savings will not help beat inflation.
-You will have to identify investment options which consistently beat inflation, thus making your money work harder, instead of you having to work hard for the money.
+You will have to identify investment options which consistently beat inflation, thus making your money work harder, instead of you having to work hard for money.

 Factor No 4 - Market Fluctuation:

-Talk to your trusted financial adviser, who can explain the pros and cons of various investment options to help you choose an ideal retirement savings plan with appropriate asset allocation.
+Arrange a Free Consultation to understand the pros and cons of various investment options to help you choose an ideal retirement savings strategy with appropriate asset allocation.

-The following video fully explains the need to start your retirement plan early in your life, and the impact of delaying retirement savings.
+The following video thoroughly explains the need to start your retirement plan early in your life, and the impact of delaying retirement savings.

 The following calculator will help you understand how much you will have to save every month, to reach your retirement goal.

-Unfortunate health setbacks like Cancer, Heart attack, an accident or injury, not only stop an individual’s income.
-It also drains out his savings.
+An unfortunate health setback like Cancer, Heart attack, an accident or injury, does not only stop an individual's income.
+It also drains out their savings.

 Maintaining a good and healthy lifestyle with proper food habits and exercise is essential to ensure well-being.

-Investing in a good term insurance with critical illness cover will protect loss of income, in the unfortunate event of diagnosis of a critical illness or disability before age 70.
+Having adequate life and critical illness cover can mitigate the loss of income, in the unfortunate event of diagnosis of a critical illness or disability before retirement.

-- Establish steps of actions, based on your priorities and disposable income
+Establish an Investment strategy, based on your priorities and disposable income

-- Review the performance of your retirement plan with your financial adviser regularly.
+Review the performance of your Investments with your financial adviser regularly.

 As indicated at the beginning of this post, appropriate planning and disciplined saving and investing will keep you on the right track towards financial independence and peace.